 Also use a microfiber cloth rather than a cotton mop when cleaning floors.
 Microfiber clothes used in conjunction with plain water have been shown to kill up to 99% of bacteria and are much more efficient at removing bacteria than cotton mops.

 And don’t just think about actual chemicals that you use.
 Teflon-coated pans that you cook with in the kitchen usually start peeling after significant use and there is some concern with the material they’re made from.
-While a direct link to cancer hasn’t been established, cancer.org has writtenOpens in a new tab. on the current situation and how the non-stick coating ingredient polytetrafluoroethylene has caused at least some concern.
+While a direct link to cancer hasn’t been established, cancer.org has written on the current situation and how the non-stick coating ingredient polytetrafluoroethylene has caused at least some concern.

 Clean the places you don’t think of cleaning